mail2sada/Golang-Batch2/02_BuildingBlocks/README.md

     8. A variable which is declared inside a loop body will not be visible to the outside of loop body.

     ### Global Variables
-    1. The variables which are defined outside of a function or a block is termed as Global variables.
+    1. The variables which are defined outside of a function or a block is termed as Global variable.
     2. These are available throughout the lifetime of a program.
     3. These are declared at the top of the program outside all of the functions or blocks.
     4. These can be accessed from any portion of the program.